ai25395/FMatPix/README.md

 I've tried my best to simplify the code and preject,so it's easy to modify the GUI and intergrate other OCR model to this. <br>

 # Potential issues
-It will consume much time if you snip a very large image.<br>
+1、It will consume much time if you snip a very large image.<br>
-Some format errors in MathML because it's tranformed from latex.I've tried to solve most of them.<br>
+2、Some format errors in MathML because it's tranformed from latex.I've tried to solve most of them.I suggest copying latex to mathtype directly<br>
-Sometimes, there can be formatting issues with curly braces <br>
+3、Sometimes, there can be formatting issues with curly braces.<br>
-Some letters or symbols cannot be recognized because not in the token vocabulary or training set.<br>
+4、Some letters or symbols cannot be recognized because not or rarely in the token vocabulary or training set.<br>
+5、If you paste a very long formula to mathtype, it will report a error.So please avoid that.
 If you find any other issues，contact me.I'll keep updating this if necessary.

+# Fequently Asked Questions
+## 1、Support for mac
+I'm trying to find a mac to develop and test first but there is even no a Mac I can borrow.So I'll try a cloud Mac then.
+And this won't take a long time because most of codes don't need to be adjusted.
+## 2、Support for 2 monitors
+I've had some tests on this feature and found it a annoying problem which contains many special situations.I'll try to use the snip tool provided by Windows to sovle this problem more easily.Or reference some other projects?
+## 3、Self-defined Shortcut for Snipping
+I have set Alt+Q in the v1.4 for snipping which will satify most people.And probably I wont't add a self-define function, because it'll introduce a config file which will make FMatPix.exe -> FMatPix.exe + xxx.xml.
+I mean there'll be an additional file.

 # A cup of coffee for the author
 It is not very easy to develop the project, so if it is helpful to you, please consider offering me a cup of coffee🥤.<br>